guyroyse/guyroyse.github.com/katas/etruscan-numerals.markdown

 If you are utterly unfamiliar with Roman numerals, I would suggest Google.

-## Hints
+# Hints

 A good test to start with would be 1 returns I.  2 and 3 are good follow ons to it.
 But, the next best test is not necessarily the next number.
-Think aboue the code you want to test drive and what tests would drive your code in the direction you want it to go.
+Think about the code you want to test drive and what tests would drive your code in the direction you want it to go.

 Have fun and _semper ubi sububi_!